Best Beginner Rock Climbing Shoes for 2024/25

 In testing, we did notice that the fabric can feel sticky if your feet get sweaty.
 The Neo rubber on the outsole also didn’t work as well as other shoes on edging performance (meaning placing the shoe on a pronounced edge of rock).
 While any part of the shoe can be used for edging, it’s most commonly done with the inside of the shoe, under the ball of your big toe.
 See the photo below for what edging looks like.

 That being said, the Black Diamond Momentum is not designed for the high precision footwork you would find in a high-performance shoe.
 It’s a beginner shoe designed to make you feel comfortable getting into climbing and we think it does that job well.
 If the Momentums don’t work for you or you’re looking for something with more precision, check out Evolvs.
-Their entire line is vegan and the Elektra is our women’s climbing shoe winner.
+Their entire line is vegan and the Defy and Elektra are our vegan climbing shoe winners (see reviews above).

-That’s the reason the Momentum is one of the highest-rated beginner climbing shoes at REI and Backcountry: a balance of comfort, accessibility, and price.
-And in the newest iteration, we’re impressed that they’ve made the only option of the classic model available only in vegan.
+There's a reason that the Momentum is one of the highest-rated beginner climbing shoes at REI and Backcountry: a balance of comfort, accessibility, and price.
+And in the newest iteration, we’re impressed that they’ve made the only option of the classic model available only in vegan materials.
+There's a lot to love about this shoe, it just didn't perform nearly as well for as many beginner climbers as others we tested.

 Scarpa Helix climbing shoe